Getting to Puerto Galera

 DAN is a global network of not-for-profit, member-based organizations and DAN Asia-Pacific has a region of responsibility that extends throughout Asia and the Pacific region.

 Wherever members live or dive around the world they have peace of mind knowing that DAN is available 24-hours a day, 7 days a week to assist in the event of an accident.
-Guests can register with DAN for Short Term Dive Accident Insurance in the dive shop, or visit the DAN website.
+Guests can register with DAN for Short Term Dive Accident Insurance in the dive shop, or visit the DAN website for annual coverage.

 Our friendly and efficient staff are always here to help.